Nikolai Yevmenov: Biography

 Between 1995 and 1997 he studied at the N. G. Kuznetsov Naval Academy.
 Between 1997 and 1999 he commanded ballistic missile submarines in the Pacific Fleet.
 Between 1999 and 2006 he was chief of staff, deputy commander and subsequently commander of the 25th submarine division of the Pacific Fleet, having studied at the Military Academy of the General Staff of the Armed Forces of Russia during 2001 to 2003.
 In 2012 Yevmenov became deputy commander of the Northern Fleet, becoming commander in 2016 and being promoted to Admiral in 2017.

-Yevmenov was appointed commander-in-chief of the Russian Navy on 3 May 2019 succeeding Admiral Vladimir Korolyov.In November, Yevmenov visited Japan.
+Yevmenov was appointed commander-in-chief of the Russian Navy on 3 May 2019 succeeding Admiral Vladimir Korolyov.
+In November, Yevmenov visited Japan.
 During his meeting with Hiroshi Yamamura, the Chief of Staff of the Japanese Maritime Self Defence Force, a picture of the two men was taken against the background of a portrait of Togo Heihachiro, the Japanese Commander-in-Chief of the Combined Fleet who defeated Russian fleet during the Battle of Tsushima, Russo-Japanese War and a controversy ensued.

+According to Izvestia he was replaced as commander-in-chief of the Russian Navy by Aleksandr Moiseyev; this was confirmed on 19 March 2024, by the Russian state news agency RIA Novosti.

+He was appointed the director of the Kuznetsov Naval Academy.

 Sanctions

 In February 2022, Yevmenov was put on the European Union sanctions list for being "responsible for actively supporting and implementing actions and policies that undermine and threaten the territorial integrity, sovereignty and independence of Ukraine as well as the stability or security in Ukraine."
+He was also sanctioned by the UK government on 15 March 2022 in relation to the Russo-Ukrainian War.